Surcoat: Men's surcoat

 In the 15th century, once suits of plate armour became common, the surcoat was phased out of use.
-This period in the history of armour development, in which surcoats became increasingly rare, is referred to as the "surcoatless period" (1420-1485).
+This period in the history of armour development, in which surcoats became increasingly rare, is referred to as the "surcoatless period" and lasted from 1420 to 1485.

 Women's surcoat

 Women began wearing surcoats during the 13th century, both with and without sleeves.
 A particular style, known as the sideless surcoat, developed as a fashion in the 14th century.
 This was a sleeveless, floor-length garment featuring exaggerated armholes, which at their most extreme were open from shoulder to hip, revealing the gown underneath.
 The narrow strip covering the torso, known as the plackard, was usually no more than a foot wide.
 The style drew criticism from some moralists, who thought the garment drew an inappropriate amount of attention to the female body.
 Despite this, sideless surcoats continued to be worn as ceremonial dress well into the 15th century, long after they had ceased to be fashionable.
 Some estimates place them being worn as state apparel as late as 1525.